 The resulting leather is just lovely, and will soften and take on a super patina over time.

 The basic leather is European – much of it British in origin – and is dyed and finished in the West Midlands.
-Some leather is supplied undyed and then tooled and/or hand dyed by Leather for Folkies, and this leather is 100% British in origin.
-Leather from Africa, the Far East and America is not used for several reasons relating variously to quality, environmental concerns and animal welfare.
+Some leather is supplied undyed and then tooled and/or hand dyed in-house, and this leather is 100% British in origin.

 Occasionally, lining leather is used and this is normally mineral tanned pig skin, again of European origin.

 Other bits and bobs